 Challenge number Detail of challenge

 1 Attendance

-Whilst the attendance of our disadvantaged students is above the national average, their attendance is lower than the attendance of their peers for the academic year 2022-23, with a gap of 4%.
-Our assessment
+Whilst the attendance of our disadvantaged students is above the national average, their attendance is lower than the attendance of their peers for the academic year 2023-24, with a gap of 4.7%.
+Our

-and observations are that absenteeism negatively impacts the progress and attainment of disadvantaged students.
-2 Attainment Whilst the 5+ Basics (English & Maths) attainment of disadvantaged students has been increased in 2023 (37%) compared to 2019 (27%), the attainment gap at 5+ between disadvantaged students and non-disadvantaged students remains too wide at 10%.
-The impact of Covid 19 has created a further risk to disadvantaged students falling further behind their peers.
-Every effort was made to ensure the gap between these learners did not widen.
-This academic year it is a whole school priority to ensure teaching, curriculum, intervention, and wider support enables these students to still achieve their highest potential.
-3 Progress The progress 8 score for disadvantaged students has continued to significantly rise from 2019 (-0.61) to 2023 (-0.41), however there continues to be a progress gap between disadvantaged students and their peers.
-The progress 8 for disadvantaged students for 2022-23 was -0.41, compared to non-disadvantaged students which was +0.12.
-4 Literacy Through the use of prompt baseline assessment via the NGRT (New Group Reading Test) we identified a significant number of disadvantaged students in year 7 - 9 have a below age related expectations in terms of reading ability.
+assessment and observations are that absenteeism negatively impacts the progress and attainment of disadvantaged students.
+2 Attainment Whilst the 4+ Basics (English & Maths) attainment of disadvantaged students has been increased in 2024 (45%) compared to 2019 (37%), the attainment gap at 4+, 5+ and 7+ between disadvantaged students and non-disadvantaged students remains too wide.
+Every effort is being made to ensure the gap between these learners does not widen.
+This academic year it is a whole school priority to ensure teaching, curriculum, intervention, and wider support enables these students to achieve their highest potential.
+3 Progress The progress 8 score for disadvantaged students has continued to significantly rise from 2023 (-0.41) to 2024 (-0.09), however there continues to be a progress gap between disadvantaged students and their peers.
+The progress 8 for disadvantaged students for 2023-24 was -0.09, compared to whole cohort which was +0.25.
+4 Concentry to The Regis School, a significant number of disadvantaged students have a reading age below their peers, which can limit their access to the curriculum.
+Through the use of prompt baseline assessment via the NGRT (New Group Reading Test) we identified a significant number of disadvantaged students in year 7 - 9 have a below age related expectations in terms of reading ability.
 This will impact their progress in all subjects.